need4swede/wiki-go/data/documents/settings/administration/document.md

 - permanently wipe Neptune MDM data after typing the required confirmation.

-The user and Server Defaults editors mirror Neptune's ordinary Settings hierarchy on both iPhone/iPad and Apple TV.
+The user and Server Defaults editors mirror Neptune's ordinary Settings hierarchy across supported clients.
 Nested pages retain a managed-target reminder and edit one server-side draft; they never sign the administrator in as the selected user or alter the administrator's local preferences.
 Only schema-supported remote settings appear.
 Device-local actions such as launching